AnKing-VIP/AnKing-Note-Types/Note Types/Basic-AnKingLanguage/README.md

 2021-09: Initial Release on Github

 ## TODO
-- [ ] Change to other style of buttons?
+- [x] Change to other style of buttons?
 Unsure if I want to do this yet.
 If not, update the script so that it's not 3 repeats of the same script
-- [ ] Update tags script with Jakub fix
+- [x] Update tags script with Jakub fix
-- [ ] Test this note type out with the google translate addon
+- [x] Test this note type out with the google translate addon
 - [ ] clean up bottom of styling, combine definitions, example, alt
+- [ ] Update readme

 <b>Please consider checking out our:</b>